 No one is sure what causes ADHD.
 Although environmental factors may play a role, researchers are now looking to find answers in the structure of the brain.

-- Altered brain function -- Brain scans have shown differences in the brains of ADHD children compared to those of non ADHD children.
-For example, many children with ADHD tend to have altered brain activity in the prefrontal cortex, a part of the brain thought to be the command center.
+- Altered brain function -- Brain scans have shown differences in the brains of children with ADHD compared to those of non ADHD children.
+For example, many children with ADHD tend to have altered brain activity in the prefrontal cortex, a part of the brain known as the command center.
 This may affect their ability to control impulsive and hyperactive behaviors.
 Researchers also believe hyperactive behavior in children can be caused by too much slow wave (or theta) activity in certain regions of the brain.

 - Genetics -- ADHD seems to run in families.